-More details on the quantitative ESG data are available in the website version of this report on http://ore.do/a8vus
+More details on the quantitative ESG data are available in the website

 ESG Performance Indicators

 The level of detail of disclosed data varies by individual Operating Companies as some KPIs have not been tracked yet or relevant data is not available in some operations.
 We are committed to advance our data collection process by consolidating and tracking more information in future.